salesforcecli/plugin-org/messages/open.agent.md

 To generate the URL but not launch it in your browser, specify --url-only.

 To open Agent Builder in a specific browser, use the --browser flag.
-Supported browsers are "chrome", "edge", and " firefox".
+Supported browsers are "chrome", "edge", and "firefox".
 If you don't specify --browser, the org opens in your default browser.

 # examples